claire-chan/document-scanner-javascript/README.md

 API Reference: [`DocumentScanner()`](https://www.dynamsoft.com/mobile-web-capture/docs/api/document-scanner.html#documentscanner)

-This step creates the **DDS** UI, which, when launched, occupies the entire visible area of the browser window by default.
+This step creates the **DDS** UI, which, occupies the entire visible area of the browser window by default when launched.
 If needed, you can specify a container to restrict the UI's size.
-For more details, refer to [Specify the Container for DocumentScanner](#example-1-specify-the-container-for-documentscanner).
+For more details, refer to [Confine DocumentScanner UI to a Specific Container](#example-1-confine-documentscanner-ui-to-a-specific-container)

-> A **license key** is required for the instantiation.
+> A license key is required for the instantiation.

 ### Launch DDS